Suratgarh: Economy

 There has been a constant boost to the economy with the presence of major defence stations and Suratgarh Thermal Power Station.
 Further development is provided by the presence of newly constructed cement production factories named as Shree Cement Ltd & Bangur cement unit that use ash from the thermal power plant, produce PPC, OPC & premium cement.
 Much of the local population depends on agricultural activities for their household income.

+There is upcoming distillery plant in Suratgarh as EC is granted for 500 KLPD grain based distillery plant at Rayanwali.